Jack2091A/Sunny-Packets/README.md

 # Sunny Packets

+This repository contains packet capture data along with various analysis scripts developed in order to carry out a cyber-risks assessment of commercial solar inverters

+The data was collected at UNSW Sydney by means of a custom testbed from which traffic traces of inverters could be captured.

 ## What Is Included

-This repository contains the data artifacts along with analysis scripts developed in order to carry out a cyber-risks assessment of commercial solar inverters

-The data was collected at UNSW Sydney by means of a custom testbed from which traffic traces of inverters could be captured.

 ```text
 SankeyMulti.py